Menorah Primary School

 Children affected by the pandemic will show progress as a result of booster interventions.

-To establish strong post Covid links with parents in order to in order to work collaboratively to support their children.
+To establish strong Home School links with parents in order to work collaboratively to support their children.

 Parents will develop skills to establish robust systems at home to support their children’s education and emotional well-being.